 First on our list is the bumper mount kit from Rough Country.
 Unfortunately LED light bars are very susceptible to being stolen.
-It mount sound odd, but mounting a black LED light bar in your bumper will greatly decrease the odds of it being stolen.
+It might sound odd, but mounting a black LED light bar in your bumper will significantly decrease the odds of it being stolen.
 Sure, the LED light bar will still be in plain sight, but a thief is much less likely to see when it’s mounted inside your bumper.

 This kit includes a 30” Black Series single row LED light bar which consumes 150 watts and outputs 21,000 lumens according to Rough Country.
 The kit also includes the brackets which allow you to mount the light bar inside the bumper slot of your 2016 – 2017 Tundra.
 Fitment for the 2018 model isn’t specified, but it will likely fit.
-Mounting the LED light bar inside your bumper slot is very sleek and doesn’t really change the appearance of your Tundra.
+Mounting the LED light bar inside your bumper slot is very sleek and doesn’t change the appearance of your Tundra.

 This kit is great if you want a simple and sleek way to mount an LED on your bumper without breaking the bank.
-Plus, it’s covered by Rough Country’s three year warranty.
+Plus, it’s covered by Rough Country’s three-year warranty.
 These brackets should theoretically work fine with most single row 30” LED light bars too!

 - Warranty: 3 year